isabellesakelaris/scalelessvoices/README.md

 - Rather than adding rests between lines or stanzas, I've added them where I felt caesurae in reading the text on my own, usually near the blank space, such as in the third line of the penultimate stanza.

 # Future Improvements
-- Incorporate consonants and vowels not captured in Miller's chart
+- Incorporate vowel formants not captured in Miller's chart
 - Incorporate rhythm based on stressed and unstressed syllabels
 - Automate rests
 - Automate creation of lilypond file